-Beginning this Fall 2022, all newly admitted PSEO students will be required to complete an online, 8-week, non-credit course, called The NHCC Experience, which will start at the beginning of the Fall semester.
+All newly admitted PSEO students will be required to complete an online, 8-week, non-credit course, called The NHCC Experience, which will start at the beginning of the Fall semester.
 This course will be designed to give students the tools they need to succeed in college.

 The student learning outcomes are as follows:

 1. Goal Setting: personal, educational, and career

 2. Self-Awareness: self-reflections, personal habits, and building emotional intelligence

 3. Connection to Campus: campus resources, culture of higher education, college expectations

 4. Learning Strategies: study skills, campus technology, how to use D2L, test taking strategies

 We are using PSEO students to pilot this course, which we hope to make mandatory to all North Hennepin students in the future.
 It was important for us to start with PSEO students, as this has been a specific ask from our high school counselors, and we know PSEO students can struggle with adjusting to college life.
 We want to give them the additional support they need.

 While we are stating that this is mandatory for all new, incoming PSEO students, there will be no consequence for the students who do not complete the online, 8-week course.
 However, there will be an incentive for students to complete this course.
 Any PSEO student who completes The NHCC Experience, will be able to register for their next semester PSEO classes a full week earlier at NHCC.
 They will maintain this early registration status as long as they are a PSEO student at NHCC.